jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

         def parse_item(self, response):
             """ Using XPATH, parses data from the HTML responses and returns a dictionary-like item. """

-            # Specifies what an Item is; In this case it is referring to the items.py. class
+            # Specifies what an Item is; in this case it is referring to the items.py class name
             # and instantiating a dictionary for a single item (rental).
             item = SpiderNameItem()